 If you’re an investor based in the UK, you’ve probably heard of Vanguard.
 They’re a hugely popular fund manager, and offer a slew of attractively priced, predominantly passive, funds for investors to choose from on their platform.
 But with so much choice comes some tricky decisions.
 Which fund, or funds, should you choose?
-Which is the best passive Vanguard index tracker fund for UK investors?
+What are the best Vanguard index tracker funds for UK investors?

 Let’s get one thing clear first.
 The term ‘best’ is useless when it comes to investing.
 ‘Best’ implies one fund is demonstrably better than another, which is impossible given nobody knows which funds will perform best ahead of time.

 However, some funds do have advantages over others.
 This article takes a look at the benefits and drawbacks of each of the different funds available on Vanguard’s platform, measuring them against some standardised criteria, and providing some thoughts aimed at those investors looking to build their own portfolio on Vanguard’s platform.

 This post focuses on Vanguard’s equity funds, and the follow up post ‘The best Vanguard bond funds for UK investors‘ compares Vanguard’s bond funds.

 - Should I buy a FTSE 100 fund?

 - Should I buy an S&P 500 fund?

 - Which is the best global equity fund?

 - Vanguard FTSE All-World UCITS ETF (VWRL) vs Vanguard FTSE Global All Cap Index Fund vs Vanguard LifeStrategy 100% Equity Fund

 - ETFs vs Index Funds